beyenilmez/iconium/README.md

 # Desktop Manager

-Icon and description editor, profile creation tool for your desktop.
-(WIP)
+Desktop icon and description manager, with a profile creation tool.

 ## Screenshots